langloisga/ReportingWCAG2/README.md

 * 2. Output-CSE.xls
 * 3. Output-W3C-xls
 * 4. Output-WPSS.xls
-* 5. ReportingTool_v1.x.jar (To Execute the Reporting tool, just double-click on the jar file) (you may create a shortcut)
+* 5. ReportingTool_v1.x.jar (To Execute the Reporting tool, just double-click on the jar file)

 **Software Requirements:**  The following Softwares are required prior the execution of the Reporting Tool jar file:
 * Java Runtime version 7 (32 bit) or above